 My 3 Christmas Essentials

 Feel like a headless chicken?
-Want to scream from the thought of battling through the crowds?
+Does the thought of battling through the crowds make you scream?
 It’s time to put the CALM back in Christmas.

 Maybe you’re sick of running like a headless chicken, of always feeling that you’re waayyy behind on your christmas shopping schedule, or that you just haven’t got the energy to face the crowds??
 I feel your pain.
 As I commented in the December issue of Prima magazine, STAMINA, FOCUS and A PAT ON THE BACK shouldn’t be overlooked.
 This year I’ve got it covered with three nutritional fail-safes, which should guarantee that the most knackered or frantic shopper can be a beacon of calm and tower of strength as they glide through the Christmas Chaos.